 Once this is done, the betrayer makes amends, showing real remorse and being remorseful, asking for forgiveness, and resolving (sometimes silently) to do something that will help the other spouse feel loved, some type of consistent new behavior.
 This reassurance on the part of the betrayer is going to have to be consistent and heartfelt, something which will need to happen over time- more than once most likely- and will require effort.

-After that, time is needed to work on the relationship, exploring the rupture that led them to this place-this need to look elsewhere- as well as ways to bring life and energy back into the marriage through love infusions- which we talk about in Chapter 5 of our book (you can download the book for free right here).
+After that, time is needed to work on the relationship, exploring the rupture that led them to this place-this need to look elsewhere- as well as ways to bring life and energy back into the marriage through love infusions- which we talk about in our Total Marriage Transformation Program called Marriage School.

 Know that it may take time to repair and heal after the affair and infidelity but if you both are committed you can heal.